-The Ministry of Health Gender, Sex, Sexual Orientation (GSSO) health information systems (HIS) standard and guide aims to support inclusive, equitable, and quality healthcare in B.C.
-It is intended to support improved delivery of provincial health programs and services, as well as:
+The Ministry of Health Gender, Sex, Sexual Orientation (GSSO) health information systems (HIS) standard and guide aims to support inclusive, equitable, and quality healthcare in BC by applying a consistent approach to the ongoing modernization of GSSO information practices in BC healthcare, and to support improved delivery of provincial health programs and services by:

 The scope of this standard is limited to specifying the GSSO data elements that will enable consistency in B.C.’s healthcare system.